Postponed Wedding? Here’s What to Do

 Covid-19 got your wedding plan cancelled?
 Here are some pointers on how to handle postponing a wedding.

-When trying to address postponing your venue, it is important to let your vendors know as soon as possible.
-Your vendors are mostly business owners, who are probably dealing with some changes and uncertainty these days, so try and be patient and understanding while providing them with all the details you have.
-Remember, they are new to this too and you are probably not the only one cancelling on them now.
-Also, you may want to know if they are available to secure a future date.
+When you address postponing your venue, it is important to let your vendors know as soon as possible.
+Your vendors are business owners too.
+They deal with uncertainty just like you.
+Stay patient and share all the details you have.
+Remember, you are probably not the only one rescheduling.
+They understand.

 postponement